kevoreilly/CAPEv2/docs/book/src/installation/host/configuration.rst

     * :ref:`cuckoo_conf`: for configuring general behavior and analysis options.
     * :ref:`auxiliary_conf`: for enabling and configuring auxiliary modules.
-    * :ref:`machinery_conf`: for defining the options for your virtualization software (the file has the same name of the machinery module you choose in cuckoo.conf).
+    * :ref:`machinery_conf`: for defining the options for your virtualization software (the file has the same name as the machinery module you choose in cuckoo.conf).
     * :ref:`memory_conf`: Volatility configuration.
     * :ref:`processing_conf`: for enabling and configuring processing modules.
     * :ref:`reporting_conf`: for enabling or disabling report formats.

-To get CAPE working you have to edit :ref:`auxiliary_conf`, :ref:`cuckoo_conf` and :ref:`machinery_conf` at least.
+To get CAPE working you have to edit :ref:`auxiliary_conf`, :ref:`cuckoo_conf`, and :ref:`machinery_conf` at least.
-We suggest you to check all configs before starting, to be familiar with possibilities that you have and what you want to be done.
+We suggest you check all configs before starting, to be familiar with the possibilities that you have and what you want to be done.

 Alternatively, you may create a `custom/conf/` directory and put files in there whose names are the same as those in the top-level `conf/` directory.
 These